JHale716/ArduinoHmAutomate/README.md

 A few design considerations:

-+ Those experienced reading the code will note straight off that the code is huge from a singel device control perspective.
++ Those experienced reading the code will note straight off that the code is huge from a single device control perspective.
 And yes it is.
 It was done this way to make it easier to manage the device setup and management, and I didn't forsee it gettign quite this big.
 + The code is designed to accomodate up to 5 controllers and their configuration.
 Meaning you have one code file to manage, rather than 5 individual ones.
 This also flows through to the Blynk platform too.
 And the combinaiton of the two drove my decision to stick to one file for the code.
 + The Bkynk platform has the capacity to have multiple devices loaded, which also comes with multiple access keys, one for each device.
 However, the Blynk platform has 256 individual ports per device as well, far more than is needed for this project.
 + So to manage the device structure and setup in one file on one screen with one Blynk device key, made a lot of sense.
 Especially when I can take the file on screen plug in any of the Ardunio's and upload.
 The code figures out which one is which and how it operates, I just need to put them bakc in the right rooms.